Subhaga2000/AirCanvas/README.md

-# Air Canvas - My First Computer Vision Project
+# Air Canvas - My Computer Vision Project

 Draw in the air using your hand with a webcam!
 This project uses Python, OpenCV, and MediaPipe to create an interactive canvas.